cinemascience/examples/image-stats/readme.md

 # Examples

-- `'show_image.ipynb` This is the most basic example, showing how to load an image and run some `opencv` methods.
+- `show_image.ipynb` This is the most basic example, showing how to load an image and run some `opencv` methods.
 Run it with this command:

 ```
     jupyter notebook show_image.ipynb